Baby boomers move to walkable towns because of the ideal experience and quality of life that’s offered.

 Are biking trails and city parks on your “that sounds nice” lists for recreation?
 How about the convenience of dining out in a favorite restaurant without having to drive to get there?

-While most boomers want to age in place, and for many that means a life where a car is a necessity, there are a growing number of baby boomers and rebel retirees moving to pedestrian-friendly communities that offer a high degree of walkability.
+Although most boomers want to age in place, and for many, that’s a life where a car is a necessity, there are a growing number of baby boomers and rebel retirees moving to pedestrian-friendly communities that offer a high degree of walkability.

-However, it turns out that this delightful little town located in the Rocky Mountains is ideal for walkable living.
+However, the delightful little town located in the Rocky Mountains is ideal for walkable living.

-While the walking was not exclusive, for years our visits to the library, shopping, museums, and entertainment venues were done on foot.
+While the walking hasn’t been exclusive, for years our visits to the library, shopping, museums, and entertainment venues were done on foot.

-When most everything you want to do is within walking distance, it becomes a lifestyle with abundant benefits, including health and convenience.
+When almost everything you want to do is within walking distance, it becomes a lifestyle with abundant benefits, including health and convenience.

 My love affair with walking didn’t start until middle-age.
 I hated walking as a kid because keeping up with my mother’s fast pace made my side hurt.
 But, it’s an undeniable fact that walking keeps you fit.